Northern Rhône Wine Region: The Land of French Syrah

 Saint-Péray

-White Rhône wines made with Marsanne and Roussanne range in taste from lean citrus-y notes of lemon, linseed oil, pear and fennel to richer flavors from being fermented in oak barrels that can deliver baked quince, Meyer lemon, beeswax, and butterscotch.
-These wines are medium- to full-bodied and, depending on the acidity, can develop more nutty almond and hazelnut flavors from just a few years of aging.
+White Rhône wines made with Marsanne and Roussanne range in taste from lean citrusy notes of lemon, linseed oil, pear, and fennel to richer flavors from being fermented in oak barrels that can deliver baked quince, Meyer lemon, beeswax, and butterscotch.
+These wines are medium to full-bodied and, depending on the acidity, can develop more nutty almond and hazelnut flavors from just a few years of aging.

-Saint-Peray is the southernmost appellation of the Northern Rhône and is a tiny valley located beyond a forested hill in front of the Rhône river.
-Sparkling wines comprise about one-third of the production, made with mostly Marsanne.
-If you talk to the producers of the Rhône, you’ll find they tend to prefer Marsanne to Roussanne for its citrus, floral, and beeswax flavors with balanced acidity.
-Most wines will contain nearly all Marsanne and a touch of Roussanne can add a lovely orange-rind like flavor to the blend.
-The best vineyards are on a limestone outcropping, which increases the longevity of these wines due to higher acidity.
+Sparkling wines account for about one-third of production and are made mostly from Marsanne.
+Many Rhône producers favor Marsanne for its citrus, floral, and beeswax flavors with balanced acidity.
+Most wines will contain nearly all Marsanne, while small amounts of Roussanne contributes citrus peel, floral lift, and added complexity.
+The best vineyards are on a limestone outcropping, which increases the longevity of these wines by raising acidity.

 • 100% White Marsanne and Roussanne